-School principals and/or site supervisors must complete an electronic the principal to instruct his/her staff to refrain from providing information to any other parties (except police).
+School principals and/or site supervisors must complete an electronic Incident Report Form for every incident resulting in serious injury.

+The Claims Administrator will advise the principal how to proceed and will caution the principal to instruct his/her staff to refrain from providing information to any other parties (except police).
 Please note that an incident report form is still required.